awsdocs/aws-appconfig-user-guide/doc_source/appconfig-creating-configuration-and-profile.md

 |  **Validate create or update API actions**  | Not supported |  Not supported  |  Regex supported  |  JSON Schema required for all put and update API actions  | Not supported |
 |  **Pricing**  | Free |  See [Amazon S3 pricing](https://aws.amazon.com//s3/pricing/)  |  See [AWS Systems Manager pricing](https://aws.amazon.com//systems-manager/pricing/)  |  Free  |  See [AWS CodePipeline pricing](https://aws.amazon.com//codepipeline/pricing/)  |

-## About the AWS AppConfig hosted configuration store<a name="appconfig-creating-configuration-and-profile-about-hosted-store"></a>
+### About the AWS AppConfig hosted configuration store<a name="appconfig-creating-configuration-and-profile-about-hosted-store"></a>

 AWS AppConfig includes an internal or hosted configuration store\.
-Configurations must be 64 KB or smaller\.
+Configurations must be 1 MB or smaller\.
 The AWS AppConfig hosted configuration store provides the following benefits over other configuration store options\.
 + You don't need to set up and configure other services such as Amazon Simple Storage Service \(Amazon S3\) or Parameter Store\.
 + You don't need to configure AWS Identity and Access Management \(IAM\) permissions to use the configuration store\.
 + You can store configurations in YAML, JSON, or as text documents\.
 + There is no cost to use the store\.
 + You can create a configuration and add it to the store when you create a configuration profile\.

-## Creating a configuration and a configuration profile<a name="appconfig-creating-configuration-and-profile-create"></a>
+### Creating a freeform configuration and a freeform configuration profile<a name="appconfig-creating-free-form-configuration-and-profile-create"></a>

 **Before you begin**
 Read the following related content before you complete the procedure in this section\.